stojkovskimartin/concerts-locator/README.md

 #  Concerts locator website

-Developed a concerts locator website using JavaScript (jQuery), Bootstrap, HTML, CSS, and Web Scraping, where the users can find all of the concerts based on their territory.
-The users can see past events and events that are coming within half a year which are covered.
+Developed a website using JavaScript (jQuery), HTML, CSS, and Bootstrap to locate concerts in a specific territory.Implemented web scraping techniques to gather information about concerts from multiple sources.Designed and developed the website interface to make it easy to use and navigate.

 ## Download
 Download the project via the Clone or download option (green button to the right of the screen) by selecting the option to save it yourself.
 If you do not have a GitHub Desktop, our suggestion is to download the project with the ZIP option and then unpack it in a file on your computer.